top of page

 Limitations:

-• Longer sterilization time
+• Longer sterilization cycle times

 • Higher temperatures required compared to steam

-3. Chemical Sterilization
+3. Ethylene Oxide (EO) Sterilization

 Advantages:

-• Suitable for heat-sensitive instruments
+• Suitable for heat-sensitive and moisture-sensitive instruments

-• Penetrates complex instrument designs
+• Penetrates complex designs and sealed packaging

 Limitations:

-• Longer processing times
+• Longer processing times compared to steam

-4. Radiation Sterilization
+5. Radiation Sterilization

 Advantages: